afijithpv/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-📌 "Power BI, SQL, and Python project for churn prediction and analysis.
+📌 Power BI, SQL, and Python project for churn prediction and analysis.
 Includes data transformation, visualization, and ML-based predictions.